KentenRoth/100DaysOfCode/README.md

 Tonight didn't go so well.
 I finally got to a point that I could code I am extremely tired and was having a hard time keeping focus.
 Today was a crazy busy day at work and playing with my daughter after work really drained me.
 I got a little coding in, but I think I am going to head to bed and do a little reading/research before I go to sleep.
 Tomorrow I should be up before everyone like usual unless my daughter gets up earlier than normal.
 I like to spend that morning time coding.
 Something about coding in the morning that just really helps me zone in and focus.

 ---

+Day 42

+This morning was a morning full of errors or issues.
+I worked threw all of them and get some stuff done.
+What I feel like should have taken 30 mintues or so took almost 2 hours.
+So that was awesome.
+More coding later I will update the repo with a Day 42.5 later today!

+---